pkra/peterkrautzberger.org/_posts/2017/2017-08-28-the-problem-with-mathml-part3.md

 ## Prelude

 This one's slightly tricky.
 And I also have a confession to make.
-In the first two parts I've pretend I've written about MathML when I really only wrote with half of it in mind.
+In the first two parts I pretended I've written about MathML when I really only wrote with half of it in mind.

 One problem of the MathML spec in general is that it's really two, quite distinct specs: [Presentation MathML](https://www.w3.org/Math/draft-spec/mathml.html#chapter3_) and [Content MathML](https://www.w3.org/Math/draft-spec/mathml.html#chapter4_).